xiaowuc2/xiaowuc2/README.md

 I'm working in @NLP AI Automation as Machine Learning Researcher (Intern) with a team consist of IIT alumni.
 Where're I'm working on iris detection.

-I'm the founder of a ML project based organization qxresearch, where we're working on new problem statements and help other developer to get started in this domain.
+I'm the founder of a ML project based organization [@qxresearch](https://qxresearch.github.io), where we're working on research projects on Deep Learning with 150+ GitHub developers from all over the world.

 ### Talks